Things to Know about Multiple Sclerosis for MS World Day

 - Disease-modifying treatments can be given by injection, infusion, or orally.

-- In addition to DMTs, there are many complimentary and alternative medicines that can be used to help manage symptoms and improve quality of life for those with MS.
+- In addition to DMTs, some people use complimentary and alternative medicines to help manage symptoms.

 - MS can affect people of any age.
-However, it’s most commonly diagnosed in people between the ages of 20 and 50 years.
+However, it’s most commonly diagnosed in people between the ages of 20 and 50 years.8

-- While research suggests that MS is not directly inherited, genetics appear to play a role in predisposing or increasing a person’s chances for developing MS.
+- While research suggests that MS is not directly inherited, genetics may play a role in predisposing or increasing a person’s chances for developing MS.5-7

 There is so much more to living with MS than is on this list, but sharing information about MS and the impact that it has on a person's life is critical to the effort in spreading awareness.
 We can't thank our amazing community enough for sharing this information with others to help spread awareness for this community.